Skip to main content

-If your mild heel pain suddenly becomes unbearable, you may have plantar fasciitis.
+You may have plantar fasciitis if your mild heel pain suddenly becomes unbearable.
 It is a condition that makes the soles of your foot swollen and painful.
-The pain is identified by the inflamed foot fascia, the band of connective tissues beneath the skin that stabilize muscles and other internal organs.
+The inflamed foot fascia identifies the pain, the band of connective tissues beneath the skin that stabilize muscles and other internal organs.

 Conservative treatments, such as rest, physical therapy, and medications, can help with plantar fasciitis pain.
-However, the treatment isn’t always effective.
+However, the treatment isn’t always practical.
 In such a situation, doctors suggest surgery and orthobiologic treatments.

 Plantar Fasciitis: A Brief Overview